 - We do not keep statistics on TOEFL/IELTS scores.
 Higher TOEFL/IELTS scores can influence admission, however applications are reviewed holistically and this is only one component.
 Depending on your TOEFL or IELTS scores, you may be required to take an English course requirement after admission, and/or pass additional English tests to become eligible to be a Teaching Assistant.

 - Where do I submit transcripts?

 - UC Davis requires academic records from each college-level institution you have attended.
-You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.
-For more details visit https://gradstudies.ucdavis.edu/submit-transcripts.
+You will be instructed to upload scanned copies (unofficial version) of your transcripts after you have submitted your online application.
+For more details visit https://gradstudies.ucdavis.edu/submitting-your-transcripts.
 Upon admission, you will be required to submit official copies of all your transcripts.